solun888/MacOS-Installation/How to download apps from anywhere.md

 However, since new updates to macOS, you’ll need to change a few more settings on your Mac.
 Here’s what you should do:

 1. Launch Terminal by going to Finder > Applications > Utilities.
 You can also locate it with Spotlight search by pressing Command-Space.
-1. In Terminal, type the command ```spctl --global-enable``` and hit Return.
+1. In Terminal, type the command ```spctl --global-disable``` and hit Return.
 Enter your Mac’s password.
 1. Go to System Preferences > Security & Privacy > General.
 At the bottom of the window, you’ll see Allow apps to be downloaded from with automatically selected Anywhere.